Master of Horticultural Science (MHS)

 - Up to 12 hours of 400 level courses can be taken as part of the MHS program; however only 6 hours of Horticultural Science courses are allowed

 - Students pursuing the MHS degree may choose a minor, but this is not required

-- Students are encouraged, but not required, to fulfill the four Horticultural Science core course requirement
+- Students are encouraged, but not required to take the Horticultural Science core courses

 - A seminar presented by the student on their research project, followed by an oral examination with their graduate committee